Articles

 Lionel Messi in the Bay Area.

-On May 14, 2025, the San Jose Earthquakes faced Inter Miami CF in front of a sold-out crowd at PayPal Park.
+San Jose, Calif.
+(May 14, 2025) — The San Jose Earthquakes faced Inter Miami CF in front of a sold-out crowd at PayPal Park.
 The match featured one of the game’s all-time greats, Lionel Messi, who orchestrated much of Miami’s offense and played a key role in their three goals on the night.

 Inter Miami’s goals came from No. 37, Maximiliano Falcon, and two goals from No. 21, Tadeo Allende.
 Despite the pressure, the Earthquakes held their ground in a thrilling back-and-forth contest.
 San Jose responded with goals from No. 9, Cristian Arango, No. 34, Beau Leroux, and No. 6, Ian Harkes, leveling the score at 3-3.